ibartomeus/traitmatch/README.md

 # traitmatch: Package to predict trait matching from species interactions.

-This document reproduces the analysis done in Bartomeus et al. 2015 (Functional Ecology) to show how it works.
+This document reproduces the analysis done in Bartomeus et al. 2016 (In review at Functional Ecology) to show how it works.

 To install the package run (only once):